2020PB/police-brutality/reports/New York.md

 The officer involved has been suspended.

-tags: pepper-spray, spray, inhumane-treatment, protestor
+tags: pepper-spray, spray, inhumane-treatment, protester

 id: ny-newyorkcity-9